maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 ## 7. Update documents

 Suppose we now add a flag to documents and count the number of views per inspection report.
-We might need to do partial update if any of those information changes.
+We might need to do a partial update if any of those information changes.

 ```
 GET /inspections/_doc/2/_update